fyquah/fyquah.github.io/portfolio/index.md

 </p>

 <p>
-  I worked on this project with two other friends in Fishackathon 2015, sponsored by the State Department of the United States.
+  I worked on this project with <a href='http://hr.tl/'>Tom Hartley</a> in Fishackathon 2015, sponsored by the State Department of the United States.
 Our project won the global hackathon organized in over 10 cities throughout the world.
 </p>